sherif-ibn-nasser/aioh/README.md

 working with large files.

 While Aioh provides excellent support for Right-to-Left (RTL) languages, including Arabic, it is not limited to a specific language or programming environment.
-The editor includes specialized features for Nazm Programming Language, but it is designed as a general-purpose editor for a wide range of use cases.
+The editor includes specialized features for Nazm Programming Language but is designed as a general-purpose editor for a wide range of use cases.

 ## TODO

-- [X] Text rendering
+- [X] Text Rendering
 - [X] Text selection
 - [ ] Text manipulation (Cut, Copy, Paste)
 - [ ] Text searching
 - [ ] Key bindings
-- [ ] Load/Save files
+- [X] Load/Save files
-- [ ] Files browsing
+- [X] Files browsing
 - [ ] Syntax highlighting
 - [ ] RTL rendering
+- [X] Database editor

 ## Key Features